nishanthgandhidoss/Predictive-Modeling/Asisgnment2/README.md

 # Assignment 1

-The topics covered in this asssignments are below
+The list topics covered in this asssignments are below
 - Data Expolration
 - Data Transformation
 - Outlier Detection